chrisant996/clink/docs/clink.md

 :nofiles()
 ```

+##### The "on alias" function

+Supply an "on alias" function by including <code>onalias=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
+The function can examine the word and return some other text to parse instead.

+To use this, Clink v1.6.18 or higher is required.

+The function receives five arguments:
+- `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
+0 means it is a flag, rather than an argument.
+- `word` is a string containing the word being parsed.
+- `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
+- `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
+- `user_data` is a table that the argmatcher can use to help it parse the input line (see [Responding to Arguments in Argmatchers](#responsive-argmatchers) for details).

+If the function returns nothing, then parsing continues as usual.

+If the function returns a string, then the words in the string are parsed instead.
+When those words are finished being parsed, then parsing continues with the rest of the remaining words from the input line.

+If the function returns a string and `true`, then the words in the string are parsed, but they begin a new command (similar to [:chaincommand()](#_argmatcher:chaincommand)).
+When those words are finished being parsed, then parsing continues with the rest of the remaining words from the input line.

+For example, the `init()` function in the [git.lua](https://github.com/vladimir-kotikov/clink-completions/blob/master/git.lua) script in [clink-completions](https://github.com/vladimir-kotikov/clink-completions) repo uses this to enable completion to work with [custom git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).

 ##### The "on arg" function

 Supply an "on arg" function by including <code>onarg=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
 The function can examine the word and do custom processing.